 The perceived threat and attempts at escaping the threat become one and the same: anxious thoughts generate bodily sensations that are interpreted as threats that again generate anxious thoughts...

-We exit the vicious cycle by intentionally rendering our experiences into one of four dimensions:
+We exit the vicious cycle by intentionally rendering our experiences into one of four dimensions.
+All of these dimensions may be experience implicitly or explicitly:

 Space is what permits the body to live and carry on behaviors, most of which are autonomic and can NEVER be made voluntary (such as beating your own heart).
 Others, such as hearing (autonomic/involuntary) can be made voluntary and conscious, when it becomes listening.